Fur Institute says seal hunting still environmentally sustainable

 Landline: 709-640-1628 Mobile: 709-785-1015

-10 thoughts on “Fur Institute says seal hunting still environmentally sustainable”
+10 Replies to “Fur Institute says seal hunting still environmentally sustainable”

 1. Guess this Federal Senator has another opinion.
 Mind you he doesn’t have to live off the harvest of hunting but of taxpayers money.
 Guess he’s bored silly.